 As of Jan.
 1, 2016, mixed construction and demolition (C&D) materials and C&D waste from jobsites located in King County (outside of Seattle) must be sent to the facilities listed below.

-- Recovery 1 (owned by DTG) external link
+- Tacoma: Recovery 1 external link (owned by DTG Recycle)

 Designated C&D waste transfer facilities (for non-recyclable C&D waste)

 - Cascade Recycling Center external link (owned by WM)

 Mon–Fri: 5am-5pm Sat: 5am–1pm